arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 03/22/2020 23:31 (UTC)`.
+The last change was detected on `Monday 03/23/2020 04:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code